 What is a chewing temperament?

-A dogs chewing temperament is a combination of the individual’s ability to apply heavy compression and the motivation to do so.
+A dog’s chewing temperament is a combination of the individual’s ability to apply heavy compression and the motivation to do so.
 Even the gentlest dog can apply heavy pressure when motivated to do so.
-Dogs, much like their ancestors the wolf, are social animals that use their jaws not only for hunting/eating, but for social interactions with their pack or family members.
+Dogs, much like their ancestors the wolves, are social animals that use their jaws not only for hunting/eating, but for social interactions with their pack or family members.
 During play, puppies are learning to inhibit the force of their bite with other dogs or family members.
 They learn that play is more likely to continue if they aren’t too rough, therefore there is value in being gentle.

 Toys don’t provide this same feedback, so a dog can be as gentle or as rough as they like to derive enjoyment from the game.
 Many toys even channel natural instincts to catch, chase, shake and crush prey, which would explain why some dogs become particularly excitable by squeaky toys.